feralcreative/moto-router/README.md

 ### Custom Waypoints

-Each waypoint can have up to four custom icons.
-To display the correct icon for a waypoint, **name the waypoint in your mapping software with a prefix in this format:**
+Each waypoint can have up to four custom icons each.
+To display the correct icon(s) for a waypoint, **name the waypoint in your mapping software with a prefix in this format:**

 ```
 TYPE - Waypoint Name